A Reason for Hope

-Our world and our Church have been shaken to its very core these past few months.
+Our world and our Church have been shaken to their very core these past few months.
 With the onslaught of the coronavirus and the new experience of a Lenten Season like never before, we have had to make changes in how we live and how we pray.
 Through all of this, I have come to appreciate my gift of faith as well as the gift of being in fraternity more and more.
 The songwriter, Thomas Haynes Bayly, in his song, “Isle of Beauty”, (1939) uses the phrase “absence makes the heart grow fonder”.
 And so, it does, when you are not able to receive the Sacraments or attend monthly gatherings.

 Eventually, we will be able to return to having our monthly fraternity gatherings, so, I would like to take this time to talk about what does it mean to be in fraternity?
 I read with interest the 2019 Annual Reports I received from each fraternity minister, many of the fraternity’s apostolate(s) were filled with a genuine Franciscan spirit.
 Although we are not a religious Order but a Secular Order, as such we are a living Franciscan community, therefore, active fraternity life is essential for the growth of the Order.